Best 5 Day Tokyo Itinerary (Cultural + Nature + Night Views)

 Meiji Shrine

-Walk through the grand Torii gate and along the path to the shrine (about 15-minutes walk), where you can offer prayers and observe traditional rituals and go to the gardens for a small entrance fee.
+You can offer prayers and observe traditional rituals and go to the gardens for a small entrance fee.

 Shinjuku Gyoen National Garden

 Shinjuku Gyoen National Garden is a beautifully landscaped park that combines Japanese, English, and French garden styles.
-While there, explore the peaceful Japanese Garden with ponds, bridges, and teahouses, and don’t miss the greenhouse, which has variety of tropical and subtropical plants.

 Shinjuku

 Allocate day 3 for a day trip from Tokyo.
-Choose from popular day trips from Tokyo or activities that will take up the whole day.
-These can easily be done with a tour.
+You can choose from popular day trips from Tokyo or activities that will take up the whole day.

 Day #3 Options: